Rotisserie Hall of Fame

 - Minimum of $25 average annual earnings during his peak* 10 years.

-- Must have finished ranked among the annual top 15 of all batters at least 4 times
+- Ranked among the annual top 15 of all batters at least once.

 - Minimum of $15 average annual earnings over the course of his career.